GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-health-check/README.md

 This readiness probe will fail when (1) the proxy used all its available concurrent connections to a database or (2) the network connection to the database is interrupted.
 These are transient states that usually resolve within a few seconds.
-If the application is resilliant to transient database connection failures, then it should recover without requiring k8s to restart the pod.
+If the application is resilient to transient database connection failures, then it should recover without requiring k8s to restart the pod.